DAOForce/ParachuteDrop-contract/README.md

 ## Solution
-* We suggest 4 main features to solve mentioned problems:
+* We suggest following features to solve problems mentioned above:
 1. Divide airdrop into 10 ~ 15 rounds with intervals of 3 ~ 6 months b/w each round
 2. Divided airdrops are executed as scheduled at the initial contract deployment, without additional off-chain operations.
 3. Our `ERC20Trackable` token system, which is extension of `ERC20` tracks every single token transfer by users, recording snapshots of balance for each token holders